nerdyman/macos-pet-peeves/README.md

 - Can't install customised window managers to resolve the keyboard & workspace issues without disabling security features
 - Some windows have a 1px gap at the top showing the background between the window and the menu
 - Cursor doesn't move to the active workspace when you switch to a workspace on another monitor using the keyboard
+- Windows of the same application are minimized when you minimize a window (e.g. when I minimize chrome on one screen it also does it on the other 💩)

 ### Notes